-If being hit by elbows and legs are a problem, consider a pillow barrier: get a body pillow and place between you.
+If being hit by elbows and legs is a problem, consider a pillow barrier: get a body pillow and place it between you.

 Have a partner that snores?
 Invest in earplugs or consider a white noise machine.

-Have separate comforters or blankets if you have someone that steals during the night.
+Have separate comforters or blankets if you have someone who steals during the night.

 Mental: what is keeping you up at night?